 An extinguisher sold with a tag will generally meet all legal requirements for 12 months.
 An extinguisher sold without a tag must be inspected and tagged by a competent authority before it is placed in service.

 In the home, no one is inspecting tags.
 But the homeowner needs to be aware that an extinguisher can lose its fire-fighting ability, even if a pressure gauge on the extinguisher indicates adequate pressure.
 Services can recharge your extinguisher.
-For the householder, however, it is often cheaper to buy a new extinguisher than to recharge an old one.
+For the householder, however, a new extinguisher is often cheaper than recharging an old one.

 Copyright © 1999-2019 Sizes, Inc. All rights reserved.